Thumby Code Editor Widgets and Panels

 - SET PATH: User can set desired Thumby filesystem path to save the file to.
 You can also rename your file this way.

-- To create a new Code Editor file, use UTILITIES-> MAKE NEW GAME.
+- You can also create new Code Editor MicroPython file, using UTILITIES-> MAKE NEW GAME.

 VIEW: Change display of Editor.
 Adjust and reset font size.
-Toggle live autocomplete.
+Toggle live autocomplete (MicroPython only).

-- FAST EXECUTE: When pressed, will execute a single file at the root level of a connected Thumby device.
+- FAST EXECUTE: When pressed, will execute a file at the root level of a connected Thumby device.
 This will avoid loading the main game screen menu.

 - EMULATION: Click both the white and red checkbox to test the file in the Emulator.
 The white box uploads the file (script) to the emulator’s filesystem.
 The red box designates a script as the main script to run.
 Because of how Thumby works, only 1 file (main script, red checkbox) can be executed at a time.
 However, users may want to include other files that are not the main script during emulation (e.g. binary sprite files or other modules).
 Check the white box for those supplementary files.

 Terminal that displays output from running MicroPython games.
 The running code warnings/errors/printouts in the emulator and connected hardware status messages will also display here.
 Examples of possible output: successful connection of Thumby, successful upload of code to Thumby or emulator.